 For those looking for our strongest prop shafts please see more info on our 2020 MEGA props HERE.
 These are for extreme use off roaders with large aggressive tyres and upgraded driveline.

-These propshafts are made to a very high standard, please don’t compare these to cheap import ones.
+These propshafts are made to a very high standard, please do not compare these to cheap import ones.

-The Slider goes to your transfer box flanges, for a Double Cardan prop the DC end goes to the front transfer box flange.
+The Slider goes to your transfer box flange, for a Double Cardan propshaft the DC end goes to the front transfer box flange.